 Files and attachments

 Any number of files can be attached to each task, e.g. with images, PDFs, etc. To upload a file, simply click on the corresponding button or drag and drop the file onto the task.

-You can also link files from a Google Drive or OneDrive.
+You can also link files from Google Drive or OneDrive.
 Here the files are only linked.
-If other people want to open the files, they need the appropriate rights in the Google Drive or OneDrive.
+If other people want to open the files, they need the appropriate rights in Google Drive or OneDrive.
 A description of how exactly you can link files from Google Drive or OneDrive can be found here.